Hutton Honors College

-The Hutton Honors College (or simply Hutton or HHC) is the honors program of Indiana University.
+The Hutton Honors College (or simply Hutton or HHC) is the honors college of Indiana University Bloomington.
 The college was founded as the University Honors Division in 1966 with Warner Chapman as its director.
 It was renamed the Hutton Honors College in the fall of 2004 in honor of IU alumnus Edward L. Hutton.
 Its purpose serves to bring together students of various disciplines in an intellectually engaging manner, through research, creative projects, seminars, extracurricular activities, rigorous academics, travel abroad, and internships.

-Hutton Honors College Students and Alumni have achieved many forms of successes, including:
+It is ranked amongst the top honors colleges in the United States.